 Create a SRTS Plan

-Examples of final SRTS plans are provided below.
-These were developed through the ODOT-funded Planning Assistance Program.
-You can learn more about that program and apply for funding here.
+Examples of final SRTS and Implementation plans are provided below.
 Plans are ordered by ODOT Region (counties listed):

 Region 1 (Clackamas, Hood River, Multnomah)